Innovation brings medical scheme members more benefits for less

 The use of AI to accurately diagnose Covid-19 patients has so far been incredible, offering a computer-generated diagnosis with an accuracy level of 98% all within five minutes.
 The process can go beyond testing to include disease-staging, where a patient is told whether to go into ventilation or go home.
 The question is: Will AI replace doctors?

+This is where AI and humans can collaborate.
+Access to a real doctor via an online platform such as our Medshield SmartCare offering allows this, because we know that the human doctor will always be trusted more than a Google search result or chatbot.

 Virtual follow-ups are a convenience for both patient and doctor, allowing one to view the full medical history, test results, and allow for better accuracy of follow-up diagnosis at a lower cost for the patient and the scheme.
-Recently, there are new generation mobile apps that use smartphone cameras to measure vital signs like heart rate, mental stress, oxygen saturation, blood pressure and respiration, all from the convenience of your phone.
+Recently, there are new-generation mobile apps that use smartphone cameras to measure vital signs such as heart rate, mental stress, oxygen saturation, blood pressure and respiration, all from the convenience of your phone.

 This article was paid for by Medshield.